otrv4/otrv4/otrv4.md

 1. Requests prekey ensembles from the untrusted server.
 2. For each Prekey Ensemble received from the server:
    * [Validates each Prekey Ensemble](#validating-prekey-ensembles).
-   * Picks a compatible version of OTR listed in Bob's User Profile.
+   * Picks a compatible version of OTR listed in Bob's Client Profile.
      If the versions are incompatible, Alice does not send any further messages.
    * Sets the received ECDH ephemeral public key `Y` as `their_ecdh`.
    * Sets the received DH ephemeral public key `B` as `their_dh`.
 3. Extracts the Public Shared Prekey (`D_b`) from Bob's Prekey Profile.
-Extracts the Ed448 public key (`H_b`) from Bob's User Profile.
+Extracts the Ed448 public key (`H_b`) from Bob's Client Profile.
 Sets the first as `their_shared_prekey`.
 4. Generates a Non-Interactive-Auth message.
 See [Non-Interactive-Auth Message](#non-interactive-auth-message) section.